dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-azure-devops.md

 You can connect your Azure DevOps account and use Azure Active Directory (Azure AD) to enable identity and access management in dbt Cloud:

-- Import new Azure DevOps repos with a couple clicks during dbt Cloud project setup
+- Import new Azure DevOps repos with a couple clicks during dbt Cloud project setup.
-- Enforce user authorization with OAuth 2.0
+- Enforce user authorization with OAuth 2.0.
-- Carry Azure DevOps user repository permissions through to dbt Cloud IDE's git actions
+- Carry Azure DevOps user repository permissions through to dbt Cloud IDE's git actions.
-- Trigger Continuous integration (CI) builds when pull requests are opened in Azure DevOps (coming soon!)
+- Trigger Continuous integration (CI) builds when pull requests are opened in Azure DevOps.
+(Coming soon!)

 To connect Azure DevOps and use Azure AD in dbt Cloud: